- Producing green composite sinks and worktops by reusing offcuts and production wasteone of Delta sinks

 Gees is pursuing the mechanical recycling of high-density composites.
 Initial tests were carried out on the following composizione:

-The density of the first campione GREEN No. 1 panel is 1250 kg/m3
+The density of the first GREEN sample panel No. 1 is 1250 kg/m3

 Initial tests are showing good fire behaviour potential of recycled composites.
 The first GREEN fieldsone panel No. 1 showed no dripping, no post-combustionone and no perforationone after 2 minutes of feedingone a propane flame at a distance of 10 cm